 I don’t think I realized how big of a deal this was until the jeep pulled away and we were all just standing there – on the ground – with no transportation.
 My heart raced.

 “I’m not saying we are going to find a rhino, but we will try,” said Truman, the Reserve Operations and Security Manager.
 “It’s quite a windy day…,” his sentence trailed off as he looked around nervously.
-I could tell he was trying to decide if we should do this walk by foot on such a windy day.
-He went on to explain, “When its windy, animals don’t hear as clear, and our scent travels quicker.
+I could tell he was trying to decide if we should do this walk on foot on such a windy day.
+He went on to explain, “When it’s windy, animals don’t hear as clear, and our scent travels quicker.
 Plus, we don’t always hear what’s happening around us.”

 As soon as I took a few steps, I realized I had a whole different safari perspective.
 I sort of felt like what it was to be an animal living in this tall grass – wondering what predator was around the corner.
 It’s easy to feel safe in a jeep, but on the ground, I really felt exposed.